Kapok Tree Facts

 The species also develops very impressive trunks to go with its height.
 This feature of the tree averages 10 ft (3.1 m) in diameter.
 Just as with height, however, exceptional specimens occur.
 Some of these possess trunks measuring an enormous 19 ft (5.8 m) in diameter.

-This unique tree also evolved very impressive buttress roots.
+This highly unique tree also evolved very impressive buttress roots.
 These frequently extend up the trunk as much as 40 – 50 ft (12 – 15 m), and then out from it as much as 65 ft (20 m).
 Yet they do not stop there.
 Many extend along the surface of the ground up to 165 ft (50 m).

 Many of its larger branches also possess another remarkable feature.
 Some of these develop a thick covering of relatively large thorns.
 These same primary branches also reach a great size, often measuring as much as 6 ft (1.83 m) in diameter themselves.